Many kinds of woods are suitable to smoke your meatloaf. Especially because different types of wood will give a different flavor to the meat.

 - But if you aim for an ultimate flavor, smoking it with high-quality wood is the thing you should try.

+Smoking the meatloaf means cooking it very slowly.
+It gives the chance for the meat to cook more evenly.
 But most of all, the smoke will put extra flavors to the meat, making it taste richer than a baked meatloaf of the same recipe.

 Which wood is best for smoking meatloaf?